ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-ram.md

 The RAS takes about 1 hour to run.
 You can find estimates of the compute and storage requirements for RAS in the [{{ model }} release notes]({{release_notes}}).

-To run the RAS, execute the following command from within your RAS [suite directory](#suitedir):
+To run the RAS, navigate to your RAS [suite directory](#suitedir) and run the suite:
 ```
+cd ~/roses/u-bu503
 rose suite-run
 ```